Does Tea Help to Induce Labour?

 5. Cumin Tea to Induce Labour

 Cumin tea has also been used to kick start labour by midwives in women who have mostly gone past their 40 weeks mark.
 The tea is known to stimulate contractions in women who have shot past their due dates.
-Like many other spicy foods, cumin tea increases the metabolic rate which is thought to stimulate labour potentially.
+Like many other spicy foods, cumin tea increases the metabolic rate, which is thought to stimulate labour potentially.
 Cumin tea, unfortunately, isn’t a tasty beverage.
-To overcome its bitterness, a small chunk of potato can be added into the mix while preparing the tea.
+To overcome its bitterness, a small chunk of potato can be added to the mix while preparing the tea.